converge/travessia/README.md

 # travessia

-IRC Client in development using PyQt, PyIRC and quamash.
+IRC Client in development using Python, PyQt, PyIRC and quamash.

 The main idea is a beautiful look and feel in the future.